RandomStudio/random-studio/src/pages/projects/digital-partner-for-belgium-fashion-house-maison-margiela-défilé-aw19.md

 ---
 templateKey: Project
 title: "Digital Partner for Belgium Fashion House Maison Margiela – Défilé AW19 "
+intro: >-
-intro: Since SS19, we have been collaborating with Maison Margiela as a digital partner for six of their collections.
+  Since SS19, we have been collaborating with Maison Margiela as a digital partner for six of their collections.
 Guided by John Galliano’s radical vision, each collection is a constellation of ideas, craftsmanship and performance.

+  Our job has been to translate the core concept of each collection into a multifaceted visual experience,crafting tailor-made formats and visual communication strategies each season: from runway videos and live show streams to podcasts and photoshoots.
+Building new forms that work alongside Galliano’s avant-garde thought-process, the digital universes we have created are an extension of the collection, rather than a documentation of it.
 content:
-  - video:
-      autoplay: false
-      hasControls: false
-      loops: true
-      isMuted: true
-      isAlwaysMuted: false
-    ratio: 0
-    marginTop: 0
-    marginLeft: 0
-    caption: "Our job has been to translate the core concept of each collection into a multifaceted visual experience,crafting tailor-made formats and visual communication strategies each season: from runway videos and live show streams to podcasts and photoshoots.
-Building new forms that work alongside Galliano’s avant-garde thought-process, the digital universes we have created are an extension of the collection, rather than a documentation of it."
   - video:
       autoplay: true
       hasControls: true